leogrigs/easy-focus/README.md

 > **"I often struggle with maintaining focus during tasks.
 I needed a lightweight and customizable timer to implement the Pomodoro Technique effectively."**

-This project addresses the need for a clean, adaptable, and visually appealing timer for those who value productivity.
+This project addresses the need for a clean, adaptable, and visually appealing timer for those who value productivity and continuous learning.
 It combines functionality with modern design to support users in achieving their goals.

 ## Features